yashbhargava1992/stingray/docs/citing.rst

 Papers
 ======

-Please cite both of the following papers:
+If you are using Stingray 2.0 or newer, please cite both of the following papers:

 .. raw:: html